 Ever wonder how professional bartenders easily free pour so accurately — one ounce, one and a half, or two ounces — all without using a shot glass or jigger?
 How long does it take to master this skill?
 Check out our video below and you’ll see it takes far less time than you’d think.

 At Johnny D’s, Oscar is a kick-ass bartender . . . but because the club uses a measured pour, he never perfected doing it free-hand.

 A couple of weeks ago I laid down a challenge.
 I told Oscar that he could quickly develop this skill in less than ten minutes . . . and learn it so well that he’d immediately be able to train someone else.

 Last week we actually tried it, and at the end of this introduction you can watch the video we made of our project.

 You’ll see Oscar now free-pouring like a champ, and also training Brittany, a waitress at the club with no prior bartending experience.

-(You’ll also learn how to do this on your own . . . in less than ten minutes.)
+(You’ll also learn how to do this on your own . . . in only a few minutes.)